mix-steam-app/example-project/README.md

 	1. `OnLoad` is called when the module is loaded.
 In this example, it loads the first scene in the module's asset bundle. `OnLoad` is called after this module's dependencies' `OnLoad` methods are called.
 	1. `this.sceneAssetBundle` is a loaded AssetBundle containing the module's scenes at `Assets/MyPlayground/Scenes`.
 	1. `this.assetBundle` is a loaded AssetBundle containing the module's non-scene assets at `Assets/MyPlayground/Assets`.
-1. Create an Assembly Definition file in the folder.
-For example, `MyPlayground.asmdef`
+1. Create an Assembly Definition file in the folder's `Scripts` folder.
+For example, `Scripts/MyPlayground.asmdef`:
 	1. Unity will generate a `.dll` file for this module at `Library/ScriptAssemblies/MyPlayground.dll`.
 This file is required for the module to be loaded by Mix.
 1. Copy the `Playground` scene from the ThirdPersonController asset to the module's `Scenes` folder. (`Assets/Starters/ThirdPersonController/Scenes/Playground.unity`).
 	1. This is for convenience with Mix's module exporter.